jarokaz/mlops-labs/examples/tfx-cifar/README.md

 ## Setting up the environment
-To run the example, you need to enable the required cloud services and to provision instance of **AI Platform Notebooks** and an instance **AI Platform Pipelines**.
+To run the example, you need to enable the required cloud services and provision an instance of **AI Platform Notebooks** and an instance **AI Platform Pipelines**.

 ### Enabling services
 To enable the services required by the sample.